EducationalTestingService/rsmtool/doc/config_rsmsummarize.rst

     -  ``true_score_evaluation``: compares the evaluation of system scores against the true scores estimated according to test theory.
 The notebook shows:

-        - variance of human scores for single and double-scored responses;
+        - Number of single and double-scored responses.
+        - Variance of human rater errors and estimated variance of true scores
-        - variance of system scores and proportional reduction in mean squared error (PRMSE) when predicting true score with system score.
+        - Mean squared error (MSE) and proportional reduction in mean squared error (PRMSE) when predicting true score with system score.

     - ``intermediate_file_paths``: Shows links to all of the intermediate files that were generated while running the summary.